 In addition to the market, the Winter Wonders event offers a variety of entertainment and attractions for visitors of all ages.
 The city's historic landmarks, such as the Grand Palace and the Atomium, are often illuminated with stunning light displays, creating quite a backdrop for the festivities.

-The Winter Wonders also includes a ferris wheel, merry-go-rounds, and an ice-skating rink where visitors can enjoy fun activities and take in breathtaking views of the city.
+The Winter Wonders also includes a Ferris wheel, merry-go-rounds, and an ice-skating rink where visitors can enjoy fun activities and take in breathtaking views of the city.
 There are also live music performances, street theater, and other cultural events throughout the event, adding to the festive spirit.

 To top these off, there is the Sound and Light Show, an impressive spectacle that takes place on the façade of the City Hall at the Grand Place, which you just have to experience.